Centralised information, planning and expertise

 COVID-19 is a new strain of coronavirus that we are still learning more about each day and advice is changing regularly.

 Be Active Health Solutions has optimised our preparation and ability to manage any issues that may arise from the COVID-19 outbreak and is well positioned to access information and expertise.
-We also have a comprehensive response plan in place to support our capability to meet the needs of our customers and clients as the situation develops.
+We also have a comprehensive response plan in place to support our capability to meet the needs of our clients as the situation develops.

 We are basing all our centralised advice and screening protocols on the Australian Department of Health advice and daily updates, to which we have included a few helpful information links and guidelines below.

 As always, Be Active Health Solutions puts the health and safety of our people, customers and clients at the forefront of our thinking and actions.
 Please do not hesitate to contact us should you have any questions or concerns that are not addressed through the information on this page.

 Keeping well and working

 As we work together as a community to manage COVID-19, keeping well and working is more important than ever.
 As much as possible, Be Active Health Solutions operations will proceed as normal, so that as our client, your program for recovery can continue.

 We will still meet with you, but if unable to meet with you face-to-face at present, we will speak with you to find another way to give you the support you need, using telephone video-conferencing technology and/or implementing social distancing principles.
 It is important that your recovery and rehabilitation continues.
 If you are ill and too unwell to interact with us, we will re-schedule your appointment for when you are better.
 As always, in the event of any disruption or changes, we will keep you fully informed.

 Be Active Health Solutions premises are operating with robust screening and management protocols, and our focus is on safeguarding all our visitors.
 We also have a comprehensive response plan in place to support our capability to meet your needs as the situation develops.